The Structure of Scientific Revolutions: Incommensurability and perception

 The close connection between the interpretationalist hypothesis and a holistic conception of beliefs is at the root of the notion of the dependence of perception on theory, a central concept in The Structure of Scientific Revolutions.
-Kuhn maintained that the perception of the world depends on how the percipient conceives the world: two scientists who witness the same phenomenon and are steeped in two radically different theories will see two different things.
+Kuhn maintained that the perception of the world depends on how the percipient conceives the world: two scientists who witness the same phenomenon and are steeped in two radically different theories will see two different things (Theory-ladenness).
 According to this view, our interpretation of the world determines what we see.

 Jerry Fodor attempts to establish that this theoretical paradigm is fallacious and misleading by demonstrating the impenetrability of perception to the background knowledge of subjects.
 The strongest case can be based on evidence from experimental cognitive psychology, namely the persistence of perceptual illusions.
 Knowing that the lines in the Müller-Lyer illusion are equal does not prevent one from continuing to see one line as being longer than the other.
-This impenetrability of the information elaborated by the mental modules limits the scope of interpretationalism.
+This impenetrability of the information elaborated by the mental modules limits the scope of interpretationism.

-In epistemology, for example, the criticism of what Fodor calls the interpretationalist hypothesis accounts for the common-sense intuition (on which naïve physics is based) of the independence of reality from the conceptual categories of the experimenter.
+In epistemology, for example, the criticism of what Fodor calls the interpretationist hypothesis accounts for the common-sense intuition (on which naïve physics is based) of the independence of reality from the conceptual categories of the experimenter.
 If the processes of elaboration of the mental modules are in fact independent of the background theories, then it is possible to maintain the realist view that two scientists who embrace two radically diverse theories see the world exactly in the same manner even if they interpret it differently.
 The point is that it is necessary to distinguish between observations and the perceptual fixation of beliefs.
 While it is beyond doubt that the second process involves the holistic relationship between beliefs, the first is largely independent of the background beliefs of individuals.

 Other critics, such as Israel Scheffler, Hilary Putnam and Saul Kripke, have focused on the Fregean distinction between sense and reference in order to defend scientific realism.
 Scheffler contends that Kuhn confuses the meanings of terms such as "mass" with their referents.
 While their meanings may very well differ, their referents (the objects or entities to which they correspond in the external world) remain fixed.

+In this regard, there is also a discussion of genetic fallacy in terms of how to evaluate theories.